kubestone/kubestone/docs/devguide.md

 If you are proposing a new benchmark, please make sure that:

 1. It meets the formal standards (`make fmt vet lint` should pass)
-2. Have reasonable amount of tests:
+2. Have a reasonable amount of tests:
-   1. Unit tests where it make sense
+   1. Unit tests where it makes sense
    2. System tests for at least one of the provided examples
 3. Have enough documentation for the users to get started

 If you have any questions, got stuck please reach out to us in [Slack](https://kubestone.slack.com).